Silassentinel/DjangoPlayground/Polling2/README.md

-# This is a playground repo for exploring Django
+# This is a playground repo for exploring Django with bootstrap 5

 ## steps for polling site